Skip to content

 Image

-If you need to set a different Kafka Docker image, you can use testcontainers.WithImage with a valid Docker image for Kafka.
-E.g. testcontainers.WithImage("confluentinc/confluent-local:7.5.0").
+If you need to set a different Kafka Docker image, you can set a valid Docker image as the second argument in the Run function.
+E.g. Run(context.Background(), "confluentinc/confluent-local:7.5.0").

 Warning